 That’s where this ham and potato casserole comes in!
 While my kids love ham, they won’t just go into the refrigerator and eat any of the leftover slices because “we just had that yesterday”. (insert eye roll here) I need to come up with other recipes that will use the leftover ham but I don’t want to spend all day in the kitchen.
 That’s why this casserole is the perfect recipe.

-With the ham already cooked and ready to go, simply dice it and then toss it in a casserole dish with a few simple ingredients my kids love, and dinner is served!
+With the ham already cooked and ready to go, simply dice it and then pour it in a casserole dish with a few simple ingredients my kids love, and dinner is served!